 Brighton is an electoral district of the Legislative Assembly in the Victorian Parliament and is home to 62,500 people.

 Situated along the coastline of Port Phillip Bay, Brighton covers an area of 19 square kilometres.
-It includes the suburbs of Brighton and Elwood, as well as parts of Brighton East and Hampton.
+It includes the suburbs of Brighton and Elwood, as well as parts of Brighton East, Hampton and Hampton East.

-Bordering Small Street in Hampton, Nepean Highway and Thomas Street in Brighton East, and Dickens Street in Elwood, every inch of the electorate is special.
+Bordering Small Street in Hampton, Nepean Highway in Hampton East, Thomas Street in Brighton East, and Dickens Street in Elwood, every inch of the electorate is special.

 Brighton features some of Melbourne’s most loved sites, including: the colourful heritage listed Brighton Beach bathing boxes; Melbourne’s best beaches along Hampton, Brighton and Elwood; and the iconic shopping strips of Hampton Street, Church Street and Ormond Esplanade.